Usyk beats Joshua - how the boxing world reacted

 As the last-minute predictions came rolling in, this Kazakhstan great just wanted to see a 'big drama show'…

-He may be ruthless and explosive in the ring, but 'AJ' has built a reputation on being Mr Nice Guy outside of it.
+He may be ruthless and explosive in the ring, but 'AJ' has built a reputation of being Mr Nice Guy outside of it.

-True to form, he even had time to acknowledge fellow Briton Callum Smith on arrival to the stadium...
+True to form, he even had time to acknowledge fellow British fighter Callum Smith on arrival to the stadium...

 Nerves?
 What nerves?...